andycowl/octopress/source/_posts/2007-07-10-out-with-the-old-in-with-the-new.markdown

 -   A detailed breakdown of the score assigned to any comment is available.

 > -12.5
 >  0: Encrypted payload valid: IP matching.
 >  -2: Browser doesn't support Javascript
 >  0.5: Comment has no URL in content (but one author URL)
->  -2: Flash Gordon was here (comment posted 8 seconds after page
+>  -2: Flash Gordon was here (comment posted 8 seconds after page load)
-> load).
 >  -9: Entry posted 7 months, 3 weeks ago.
-0 comments in the past 15
+0 comments in the past 15 days
-> days.
->  Current Karma: -3.
+>  Current Karma: -3

 I was so impressed I donated $20 to the author and that doesn't happen very often.
 Another source of unnecessary email was valid blog